inner-product/deliveroo-jan-2020/notes/day3.md

 - `implicit val` `implicit object` `implicit def`

 What does implicit def do that the other two cannot?
-- type class composition.
+- type class instance composition.
 Building more complicated type class instances from simpler instances.

 How do we require a type class instance in Scala?
 - we add an implicit parameter to a method